 Metabolism is used to describe the many chemical processes in an organism necessary to maintain basic functions for living.
 You can then divide metabolism further between catabolism and anabolism.
 Catabolism is the process of breaking down large molecules like food into simpler forms for energy.
 Anabolism is the process of our body making complex molecules to build and repair itself.

 Metabolism is important because it’s how our body is able to convert what we eat into the energy we need.
 The higher your metabolism, the more calories you can burn—whether at rest or while exercising.
-That also means the more calories you can eat without putting on weight.
+That also means the more calories you can eat without putting on weight or a less strict caloric deficit that needs to be achieved to lose weight.

 The Basics of Basal Metabolic Rate